adaptco-main/A2A_MCP/docs/content_integrity_eval_runbook.md

 `content.integrity.eval.v1` sandbox cell.
 The sandbox exists purely to measure how well truthful information survives bounded distortion when only synthetic, parameterized agents are present.
 No real users or external data sources ever interact with this environment.
+The ZERO-DRIFT mandate requires that every perturbation be neutrality-checked and sourced from synthetic generators that cannot encode human-targeted influence patterns.

 ## 1. Purpose and Scope